Blockstream/gdk/docs/source/gdk-json.rst

 :addressees: An array of :ref:`addressee` elements.

-Validation includes that the address is correct and supported by the network, and for Liquid, that ``"asset_id"`` is present and a valid hex asset identifier.
+Validation includes that the address is correct and supported by the network, and that the amount given is valid.
+The given amount in whatever denomination will be converted into ``"satoshi"`` in the returned addressee.
+For Liquid, a valid hex ``"asset_id"`` must be present.
-Currently the ``"satoshi"`` element is not checked although this may change in the future.
-To avoid potential breakage callers should add a non-dust satoshi amount if one is not present.

 To validate a LiquiDEX version 1 proposal: